br3ndonland/br3ndonland.github.io-jekyll/pages/udacity.md

 def check_profanity(text_to_check):
     """Check the text file for profanity."""
     # Web query
-    r = requests.get('http://www.wdylike.appspot.com/?q=' + text_to_check)
+    r = requests.get("http://www.wdylike.appspot.com/?q=" + text_to_check)
     # Output
-    if 'true' in r.text:
+    if "true" in r.text:
-        print('Profanity Alert!')
+        print("Profanity Alert!")
-    elif 'false' in r.text:
+    elif "false" in r.text:
-        print('This document has no curse words!')
+        print("This document has no curse words!")
     else:
-        print('Could not scan the document properly.')
+        print("Could not scan the document properly.")

 read_text()